Akash-Nag/MDL-Suite/README.md

 # Maze Description Language Suite: Generator and Compiler

 **Maze Description Language (MDL)** is a markup language that can be used to describe mazes easily in a human readable text format.
 Since it is text, file sizes are very small, and therefore, these can be shared easily for collaborative and research efforts.
 With a small command-set and a path-based description approach, designing mazes manually is very simple requiring minimal typing.
-Both the generator and compiler are written in Java, and as such, using it requires a JVM to be installed.
+Both the generator and compiler are written in Java, and as such, using it requires a JVM (Oracle Java 10, version 10.0.2) to be installed.

 This suite contains two tools:
 1. The MDL Compiler